 Although control apps ensure better automation of an IoT system, there should be always an option for users to influence the behavior of such applications (for example, in cases of emergency or when it turns out that an IoT system is badly tuned to perform certain actions).

 To ensure sufficient functioning of IoT devices, it’s far not enough to install them and let things go their way.
-There are some procedures required to manage the performance of connected devices (facilitate the interaction between devices, ensure secure data transmission and more):
+There are some procedures required to manage the performance of connected devices (facilitate the interaction between devices, ensure secure data transmission, and more):

-User management involves identifying users, their roles, access levels and ownership in a system.
-It includes such options as adding and removing users, managing user settings, controlling access of various users to certain information, as well as the permission to perform certain operations within a system, controlling and recording user activities and more.
+User management involves identifying users, their roles, access levels, and ownership in a system.
+It includes such options as adding and removing users, managing user settings, controlling access of various users to certain information, as well as the permission to perform certain operations within a system, controlling and recording user activities, and more.

 To prevent such problems, it makes sense to log and analyze the commands sent by control applications to things, monitor the actions of users and store all these data in the cloud.
-With such an approach, it’s possible to address security breaches at the earlies stages and take measures to reduce their influence on an IoT system (for example, block certain commands coming from control applications).
+With such an approach, it’s possible to address security breaches at the earliest stages and take measures to reduce their influence on an IoT system (for example, block certain commands coming from control applications).

-Also, it’s possible to identify the patterns of suspicious behavior, store these samples and compare them with the logs generated by an IoT systems to prevent potential penetrations and minimize their impact on an IoT system.
+Also, it’s possible to identify the patterns of suspicious behavior, store these samples and compare them with the logs generated by IoT systems to prevent potential penetrations and minimize their impact on an IoT system.

 Let’s see how our IoT architecture elements work together by the example of smart yard lighting as a part of a smart home – a bright illustration of how an IoT solution simultaneously contributes to user convenience and energy efficiency.
 There are various ways a smart lighting system can function, and we’ll cover basic options.

 Users control smart lighting system with a mobile app featuring the map of the yard.
-With the app users can see which lights are on and off and send commands to the control applications that further transmit them to lamp actuators.
+With the app, users can see which lights are on and off and send commands to the control applications that further transmit them to lamp actuators.
 Such an app can also show which lamps are about to be out of order.

-Analyzing the way users apply smart lighting, their schedules (either provided by users or identified by the smart system) and other info gathered with sensors, data analysts can make and update the algorithms for control applications.
+Analyzing the way users apply smart lighting, their schedules (either provided by users or identified by the smart system), and other info gathered with sensors, data analysts can make and update the algorithms for control applications.

 Data analytics also helps in assessing the effectiveness of the IoT system and revealing problems in the way the system works.
 For example, if a user switches off the light right after a system automatically switches it on and vice versa, there might be gaps in the algorithms, and it’s necessary to address them as soon as possible.

 The sensors monitoring natural light send the data about the light to the cloud.
-When the daylight is not enough (according to previously stated threshold), the control apps send automatic commands to the actuators to switch on the lamps.
+When the daylight is not enough (according to the previously stated threshold), the control apps send automatic commands to the actuators to switch on the lamps.
 The rest of the time the lamps are switched off.

-However, a lighting system can be “baffled” by the street illumination, lamps from neighboring yards and any other sources.
+However, a lighting system can be “baffled” by street illumination, lamps from neighboring yards and any other sources.
 Extraneous light captured by sensors can make the smart system conclude that it’s enough light, and lighting should be switched off.
 Thus, it makes sense to give the smart system a better understanding of the factors that influence lighting and accumulate these data in the cloud.